prismicio/awesome-prismic/README.md

 > A curated list of awesome things related to [Prismic](https://prismic.io?utm_campaign=devexp&utm_source=github&utm_medium=awesome-prismic).

-Prismic is a Headless Content Management System, a tool for editing online content that lets you choose your technology, framework, and language.
+Prismic is a Headless Content Management System, a tool for editing online content that lets you choose your technology, framework, and language to build a powerful page builder for your content team.

 ## Contents